Giants vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Giants have posted a mark of 1-5.
+- The Giants have played as the underdog in six of their past 10 games and have gone 1-5 in those contests.

-- In their last 10 matchups with a total posted by sportsbooks, the Giants and their opponents are 3-7-0 when it comes to hitting the over.
+- When it comes to the total, the Giants and their opponents are 4-6-0 in their previous 10 games.

-- Oddsmakers have not posted a runline in any of the Giants' past 10 matchups.
+- Bookmakers have not posted a spread in any of the Giants' past 10 matchups.

 Giants Betting Records & Stats

-- The Giants have been chosen as underdogs in 50 games this year and have walked away with the win 25 times (50%) in those games.
+- The Giants have come away with 25 wins in the 51 contests they have been listed as the underdogs in this season.

-- San Francisco has entered seven games this season as the underdog by +140 or more and is 3-4 in those contests.
+- This season, San Francisco has won eight of its 18 games, or 44.4%, when it's the underdog by at least +120 on the moneyline.

-- The Giants have an implied victory probability of 41.7% according to the moneyline set by sportsbooks for this matchup.
+- The Giants have an implied victory probability of 45.5% according to the moneyline set for this matchup.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!